 It is a myth that tornadoes never hit big cities.
-Pictured to the left is a tornado that ravaged downtown Miami Florida on May 12th, 1997.
-The fact is tornadoes have a long history of hitting big cities and when they do, they usually cause a great amount of damage due to the population density.
-As a matter of fact, tornadoes can form pretty much anywhere at any time, although they usually form in the Midwest during the the springtime.
+Below is a picture of a tornado that ravaged downtown Miami Florida on May 12th, 1997.
+Tornadoes have a long history of hitting big cities and when they do, they usually cause a great amount of damage due to the population density.
+They can form pretty much anywhere at any time.
+One was even documented in the Rocky Mountains at an elevation of 10,000 feet.
+However, they usually form in the Midwest during the the springtime.

 It’s a matter of population density, statistics and climate rather than a city’s physical attributes that make it seem as though they rarely hit heavily populated areas.